conda/conda/README.rst

 recipes.

 To upload to anaconda.org, create an account.
-Then, install the conda-server client and login
+Then, install the anaconda-client and login

 .. code-block:: bash

-   $ conda install conda-server
+   $ conda install anaconda-client
-   $ conda-server login
+   $ anaconda login

 Then, after you build your recipe